[This policy has been updated and is valid as of January 2016.]

 I infrequently accept products, services, travel, and event tickets from companies and organizations as long as the topic pertains to the blog, or is aligned with my personal beliefs.
 I sincerely believe in small businesses and food producers and will often feature them, or items that they produce, in an effort to assist them in becoming more widely known.
 This, to me, is an honest gesture to give these companies and establishments more exposure.

 Because I live abroad, and many products aren’t easily available, I will have American products sent to me by companies, which I make every effort to evaluate honestly and share with readers.
 There is never any monetary compensation involved and I make it clear to the company that I don’t promise to mention the product or give it a positive review on this site or in my books.

 In the restaurant reviews on the site, I’ve paid for my meal.
 In cases where the meal was complimentary, I usually mention in the post that I was invited by the host.
 I sometimes get complimentary items from restaurants because I was a pastry chef and have many friends and associates in the industry.
 (Which is common practice amongst people in the restaurant business.)
 Whether I receive anything or not has no influence on what I write about.

 The restaurant “reviews” on the site are intended for informational purposes since many visitors come to Paris and want to know where to go.
 For that reason, I rarely mention places in a negative light, simply because I like to believe that everyone in the restaurant business is doing the best they can.
 Not all succeed, but those who do, I am happy to pass along my experiences when dining there.

 For more information, read my Restaurant Write-Up Policy.

-Generally speaking, I don’t monitor when restaurants or other establishments move, change hours, and experience personnel shifts and changes.
-As possible, I do update posts, but I do provide phone numbers and advise calling restaurants and shops for the most recent information.
+It’s not possible to monitor when restaurants or other establishments move, change hours, and experience personnel shifts and changes.
+As possible, I do update posts, but I since I provide phone numbers and websites (when available), I advise calling restaurants and shops for the most recent information.

 Cookbooks & Recipe Attribution